-Pipe Major Stuart Liddell
+Pipe Major Stuart Liddell MBE

 A piano tuner to trade, he is also piping instructor at Mid Argyll Primary and Lochgilphead High Schools.

 Pipe Sergeant Alasdair Henderson

 Alasdair is originally from the small town of Dunoon, on the Cowal peninsula in Argyll.
 With piping running in the family, it is here that he started his initial piping lessons under the tutelage of his uncle P/M Jim Henderson.

 After moving to Glasgow to undertake a BA (Scottish Music – Piping) he had the opportunity to study under a number of great pipers, all of which have shaped his playing in different ways and whose input he is tremendously grateful for.

 He is a regular competitor around the solo piping circuit here in Scotland and has been very fortunate to take prizes at some of the most prestigious events including:

 • 1st in the Gold Medal at the Northern Meeting, Inverness

 • 1st in the Former Winners MSR at the Argyllshire Gathering, Oban

 • 1st in the Silver Medal at the Northern Meeting, Inverness